jonatas/motolapse/README.md

 ### Configure the ULN2003 pins

-Change the pins on the following line to configure your own motors.
+Change the pins on the following line to configure your own motor.
 The four respective values is ordered by 1N1,1N2,1N3,1N4.

 ```python
 PINS_ON_ULN = [17,18,23,22]